 If you’re travelling for an extended period or/and are on a budget, you may consider Reef Encounter’s hostie program.
 I haven’t done it myself, but I met onboard a few travellers who took this opportunity to enjoy the reef a bit longer (and they loved it).
 You go there as a paid customer, and you then get extra days for free (accommodation, food and dives) by working on the boat.
 Read this article about it!

 I haven’t tried all the companies, but this comparative list of the ones that made it to our top selection for a weekend diving trip – leaving from Cairns.
 I hope it can help you with your research on the best liveaboard in Cairns.

-Length: Flexible (daily transfer to the liveaboard boat)
+Length: Flexible (at least two days, daily transfer to the liveaboard boat)

-Number of Dives: 6 when you stay one night (5 day + 1 night), then 5 per day
+Number of Dives: 6 when you stay one night (5 day dives + 1 night dive), then 4 per extra night

-Price: $1090 for two people (food, accommodation and dives included); no guide included for the dives (extra cost)
+Price: $1090 for two people for one night (food, accommodation and dives included); no guide included for the dives (extra cost)

 Price: $1,640 for two people (food, accommodation and dives included); no guide included for the dives (extra cost)

 Number of Dives: Flexible.
-Maximum of 5 (4 day + 1 night)
+Maximum of 5 (4 day dives + 1 night dive)

 Price: $1,410 (estimation of accommodation, food and dives); no guide included for the dives (extra cost)

-Comment: We didn’t pick the sailing option as we were lucky to go sailing just before.
+We didn’t pick the sailing option as we were lucky to go sailing just before.
 Twice, we had just rented a sailing boat in the Whitsundays or explored our backyard sailing Moreton Bay not long before.
-Our aim for this trip was to focus on diving, and this option was a lot more expensive for fewer dives.
-But if you’re keen for a mix of diving and sailing with an experience on a smaller boat, this looks amazing and that’s why it’s listed as my third option.
+Our aim when we plan a Cairns diving trip is to focus on diving.
+Plus, the sailing option was a lot more expensive for fewer dives.
+But if you’re keen for a mix of diving and sailing with an experience on a smaller boat (12 passengers maximum!), this looks amazing and that’s why it’s listed as my third option.

-What level do you need for diving on the Great Barrier Reef?
+What level do you need for diving on the Great Barrier Reef near Cairns?

 Beginners will find many options to do an introductory dive or a full open-water certification.

 What if you don’t dive?
-We had snorkelling opportunities included during our trip and it was amazing.
-The visibility is good and there are shallow areas that actually make snorkelling sometimes as good as diving.
+We had snorkelling opportunities included during our trips and snorkelling was amazing.
+The visibility on the Outer Reef is good and there are shallow areas that actually make snorkelling sometimes as good as diving.
 The light gives stunning colours to the reef when you are in shallow waters.

 Do you need a guide on your Cairns diving trip?

 There’s an extra cost for diving with a guide on most liveaboards.
 Sometimes, it’s not even an option unless you are part of a course (like with Prodive).
 If you’re certified, you are allowed to dive with just your buddy after listening to a short briefing on the site.
 Should you pay for a guide or not?

-If you’re a certified diver but don’t feel comfortable or if you haven’t dived in a while, make sure you clarify with the operator if guided dives are available before you place a booking.
+If you’re a certified diver but don’t feel comfortable diving without a guide or if you haven’t dived in a while, make sure you clarify with the operator if guided dives are available before you place a booking.
 I did my first trip a few weeks after my certification and I really wanted to have a specialist with me as I was gaining experience.
 I wouldn’t have enjoyed the trip if I had been trying to navigate the dive sites.

 The second time was very different.
 I was an Advanced Certified diver with nearly 50 dives logged in.
-I now feel confident enough in my skills to dive without a specialist, when the conditions are good and easy.
+I felt confident enough in my skills to dive without a specialist when the conditions and sites are good and easy to navigate.
 Still, we decided to take a guide.
 It’s always better to have a local showing you the best places, isn’t it?
 Initially, we wanted a guide for the first dive on each location to ensure we were going to the best spots.
-As the Guided Package ended up being as expensive as taking only a few guided dives, we ended up every time with a guide.
+As the Guided Package on Reef Encounter ended up being as expensive as taking only a few guided dives, we ended up every time with a guide.

-3. When you should fly before and after your dives to maximise your weekend
+7. When you should fly before and after your dives to maximise your weekend in Cairns

-The cruises leave early in the morning, so you have to arrive the day before.
+The cruises leave early in the morning, so you have to arrive in Cairns the day before your diving trip.